 With its familiar interface and ready-to-use convenience, text messaging is exceedingly appealing to busy medical practitioners.
 A study in the Journal of Hospital Medicine found that over half of hospital-based clinicians receive text messages at least once a day for patient-care related communications.

-Secure text messaging adoption is growing: Our most recent mobility survey found that 52 percent of hospitals use a secure messaging solution, and an additional 30 percent are evaluating.
+Secure text messaging adoption is growing: Our most recent mobility survey found that 52% of hospitals use a secure messaging solution, and an additional 30% are evaluating.
 However, simply having a secure messaging solution available to hospital staff isn’t enough to achieve compliance with HIPAA and Joint Commission guidelines.

 To fully comply with protected health information (PHI) privacy regulations, you need a full understanding of applicable regulations, security protocols and procedures, education and training for your staff, and mobile device management strategies and tools.

 To reach full compliance with your secure messaging solution, you first need to know which HIPAA and Joint Commission regulations apply to electronic communications like secure texting.

 HIPAA requires healthcare organizations to transmit and store electronic PHI in a secure manner.
 The Centers for Medicare & Medicaid Services (CMS) has published a document called “Security Standards — Technical Safeguards” that outlines HIPAA’s requirements for safeguarding PHI.
 These include implementing specified access, audit, and integrity controls, encryption, and rules for authenticating people or entities.

 To ensure HIPAA compliance, secure texting applications should offer encryption of message data in transit and at rest, reporting/auditability of message content, passcode enforcement, authentication, and permissions management capabilities.